ASzot/rl-toolkit/README.md

   - GAIL
   - BCO

-To see learning curves for all of these algorithms please visit:
+See learning curves for these algorithms [below](https://github.com/ASzot/rl-toolkit#benchmarks)

 Many more to be added soon!